Timeshare economics explained by an economist: does buying a timeshare make financial sense?

-An expert economist's feedback following a timeshare presentation in South Carolina gives priceless insight into whether timeshare makes financial sense for the buyer.
+An economist’s first-hand take after attending a timeshare sales presentation in South Carolina offers a clear, numbers-led view of whether a timeshare makes financial sense.

 Leading economist

-Arnold Kling earned a PHD in economics from Massachusetts Institute of technology before working in research for the Congressional Budget Office and the Federal Reserve Board.
-He then worked for many years in the prestigious position of Chief Economist for the aforementioned Federal Reserve Board.
+Arnold Kling earned a PhD in economics from the Massachusetts Institute of Technology before working in research for the Congressional Budget Office and the Federal Reserve Board.
+He later worked for many years as Chief Economist at the Federal Reserve Board.

 Arnold Kling.
 Accomplished economist

-In the private sector, Kling was recruited by giant US financial institution Freddie Mac (FM), where he oversaw the development of option pricing models for mortgage default risk and prepayment risk.
-He also pioneered research into automated underwriting, where he led the field in the use of credit scores and statistical methods for house appraisal.
+In the private sector, Kling was recruited by major US financial institution Freddie Mac (FM), where he oversaw the development of option pricing models for mortgage default and prepayment risk.
+He also pioneered research into automated underwriting, helping lead the use of credit scores and statistical methods for property appraisal.

-Arnold Kling has published multiple scholarly books and articles on economic subjects.
+Arnold Kling has published multiple scholarly books and articles on economic topics.
 He is an Adjunct Scholar for the Cato Institute and is affiliated with the Mercatus Center.

-It is safe to say that Mr Kling is a man who 'knows his way around numbers.'
+It is fair to say Mr Kling is someone who knows his way around numbers.

 Timeshare pitch

-The Kling family attended a timeshare sales presentation at Hilton Head's Spinnaker Resort in South Carolina.
-Arnold and wife Jackie opted not to sign up and left, with the piqued salesman's hissed words "I don't believe you're really an economist," ringing in their ears.
+The Kling family attended a timeshare sales presentation at Hilton Head’s Spinnaker Resort in South Carolina.
+Arnold and his wife, Jackie, chose not to sign and left with the salesman’s parting remark — "I don't believe you're really an economist," — ringing in their ears.

 Hilton Head Spinnaker Resort, SC

-Kling recalls with quiet amusement that the salesman had just drawn a picture of a trash can to illustrate in simple terms for Arnold and Jackie where their vacation rental payment money was going.
+Kling recalls, with quiet amusement, that the salesman drew a picture of a bin to explain (in very simple terms) where the family’s holiday rental money was supposedly “going”.

 Profitability formula